Angus L. Macdonald: Conscription crisis

-Provincial premier, 1945–54
+Third, fourth and fifth term as premier, 1945–54

 Princess Elizabeth and Angus L. Macdonald at the Nova Scotia Legislature, autumn 1951.
 In February 1952, after the death of King George VI, Macdonald opened the legislature with a speech calling the British Crown "the magic link that unites this still great Empire and Commonwealth".

 When Macdonald returned to Nova Scotia in 1945, he was only 55, but the silver-haired politician now seemed 20 years older.
 After the retirement of Premier A. S. MacMillan, the Liberals reaffirmed Macdonald's leadership at their convention on August 31, 1945.
 Less than two months later, Macdonald's Liberals swept the province wiping out the Conservatives for the first time since Confederation and winning all but two Cape Breton ridings where voters elected members of the Co-operative Commonwealth Federation or CCF, the forerunner of the present-day New Democratic Party, or NDP.
 In spite of his huge victory, a close colleague noted that Macdonald was not the same man he had been before he left Nova Scotia in 1940.
 He had trouble making decisions, not because he was a procrastinator, but because he was not well.

 Nevertheless, Macdonald plunged into his role as a leading champion for the provinces.
 He argued that in order to maintain their independence, provinces needed exclusive jurisdiction over such sources of revenue as gasoline, electricity and amusement taxes.
 He lobbied for constitutional amendments designed to guarantee provincial rights.
 Macdonald urged the federal government to accept the 1940 recommendations of the Rowell-Sirois Commission and redistribute national wealth based on need.
 Such a policy, he maintained, would enable poorer provinces to sustain government services available in other parts of the country without having to impose higher-than-average levels of taxation.
 In the end, Macdonald won only small victories such as gaining exclusive provincial access to gasoline taxes.
 The federal government refused to recognize financial need as the basis for provincial subsidies.